jhucompilers/fall2022/assign/assign03.md

 ## Testing

-As with Assignments 1 and 2, a public test suite is provided to serve as a detailed specification of the expected functionality of your program.
+As with Assignments 1 and 2, **a public test suite is provided to serve as a detailed specification of the expected functionality of your program**.
+(I've emphasized this text because I want to emphasize that the public tests will probably be at least as useful as a functional specification as the text in this assignment description.)

 To use the test suite, start by setting the `ASSIGN03_DIR` environment variable to the path of the directory containg your work, e.g.